vansky/neural-complexity/README.md

     --guess: If present, display model's best guess(es) at each time step (default: absent) --guessn [INT]: Number of guesses for model to make at each time step (default: 1)
-    --guessscores: If present, output unnormalized guess scores along with each guess (default: absent)
+    --guesssurps: If present, output guess surps along with each guess (default: absent)
-    --guessratios: If present, output guess scores normalized by best guess (default: absent)
     --guessprobs: If present, output guess probabilities along with each guess (default: absent)
     --complexn [INT]: Compute complexity over best N guesses instead of over full vocab (default: 0 aka full vocab)